svenvc/blog/2025-09-10-common-zinc-settings.md

 	^ 30
 ```

-The access the current applicable value of an option, you use the special `ZnCurrentOptions` dynamic variable.
+To access the current applicable value of an option, you use the special `ZnCurrentOptions` dynamic variable.

 ```smalltalk
 ZnCurrentOptions at: #socketStreamTimeout